risk-first/website/menagerie/Communication-Risk.md

 There is a symmetry about the steps going on in Shannon's diagram, and we're going to exploit this in order to break down **Communication Risk** into it's main types.

 ![Communication Risk 2](images/communication_2.png)

+To get inside **Communication Risk**, we need to understand **Communication** itself, whether between _machines_, _people_ or _products_:   we'll look at each in turn.
+In order to do that, we're going to examine four basic concepts in each of these settings:
+ - [Channels](https://en.wikipedia.org/wiki/Communication_channel), the medium via which the communication is happening.
+ - [Messages](https://en.wikipedia.org/wiki/Message): The information we want to convey.
+ - [Protocols](https://en.wikipedia.org/wiki/Communication_protocol) -  the systems of rules that allow two or more entities of a communications system to transmit information.
+ - [Internal Models](Internal-Model): the sources and destinations for the messages.
+Updating internal models (whether in our heads or machines) is the reason why we're communicating.

+And, as we look at these four areas, we'll consider the attendant risks of each.

 ## Channels